EDF Renewables: United States

 On 15 January 2019, EDF Renewables announced the commissioning of a wind farm of 40 wind turbines (Copenhagen Project) in northern New York State with a capacity of 80 MW.
 At the end of the month, the public interest company NYSERDA of New York State confirmed the award to EDF Renewables of a 212 MWp / 170 MWac photovoltaic project to Morris Ridge.

 In March 2019, the subsidiary continued its expansion in the United States by announcing the signing of a series of sales contracts for five solar power plants in Florida, with a total capacity of 310 megawatts.

 Later that year in August, it was announced that EDF and Infrastructure and Energy Alternatives would construct a 300MW wind farm in Southeast Nebraska, planned to go online in November 2020.

+In December 2022, EDF Renewables entered into an Economic Development Agreement with the Huntington County Council and the Huntington County Commissioners to proceed with EDF's proposed Paddlefish Solar project in Huntington and Wells County, Indiana.
+The company projected construction to begin in 2026 and to become operational in 2028 with an expected output of 350MW.

+In January 2023, EDF Renewables sold 50% of its shares in five wind farms in Texas and New Mexico to Boralex.

+EDF announced in December 2024 the completion of the 229 MW Morris Ridges Solar Project in Mount Morris.

+Mexico

+In 2019, EDF Renewables commissioned its first solar plant in Sonora, Mexico, with a generating capacity of 119MW.
+The company also operates 900MW of wind energy in Mexico.

+In June 2022, the 252MW Gunaa Sicarú wind energy project planned by EDF Renewables and Mexican state power utility CFE was cancelled after a French court ruling.
+Activists and Indigenous farmers accused the company of intimidating local residents and failing to prevent violence.

 Africa

 Egypt

 At the end of October 2017, the firm and Elsewedy Electric Group joined forces to design, build and operate two solar power plants with a total capacity of 100 MWac in Egypt, in Aswan.
 Two more plants were commissioned in Aswan in October 2019.

 A month later, EDF acquired a stake in Egyptian solar firm KarmSolar.